Convergent Thinking: Definition & Application

 Convergent thinking can take several paths

-Convergent thinking can be a reliable and efficient way of finding a solution to a problem, as it focuses on selecting the best possible option from a set of alternatives.
+Convergent thinking is particularly effective in situations where there is a well-defined problem and there are limited options for solutions.
+It can be a reliable and efficient way of finding a solution to a problem, as it focuses on selecting the best possible option from a set of alternatives.

 There are several key components to convergent thinking, including: